 - Qualification is based on the youngest borrower on the application.**

-- Primary residence means that you must reside at the property consecutively for six months and one day per year.
+- Primary residence means that the borrower must reside at the property consecutively for six months and one day per year.

-- You must continue to pay property taxes, home insurance, any HOA fees, and continue to maintain the property.
+- The borrower must continue to pay property taxes, home insurance, any HOA fees, and maintain the property.

-- Reverse mortgages can be used to pay off existing mortgages on your home.
-In fact, if you have a traditional mortgage, it is required that you pay off this mortgage (and any additional liens on the property) with the proceeds of your reverse mortgage loan.
+- Reverse mortgages can be used to pay off existing mortgages on the borrower’s home.
+In fact, if they have a traditional mortgage, it is required that they pay off this mortgage (and any additional liens on the property).

 Origination Fee